 As an Emory University affiliate, we benefit from the close association with a leading academic institution.
 All of our team members are Emory University employees.

-Our programs and projects currently reach hundreds of millions of people in 151 countries.
+Through our partnerships, we reach hundreds of millions of people in 157 countries.
 For more about our work, visit Our Work and Impact.

 WHY ARE WE CALLED THE TASK FORCE?